The Incidence Chromatic Number of Toroidal Grids: Preliminaries

 If $A$ and $B$ are patterns of size $m\times n$ and $m\times n'$ respectively, we shall denote by $A+B$ the pattern of size $m\times (n+n')$ obtained by ``gluing'' together the patterns $A$ and $B$.
 Moreover, we shall denote by $\ell A$, $\ell\ge 2$, the pattern of size $m\times\ell n$ obtained by gluing together $\ell$ copies of the pattern $A$.

 We now shortly describe the technique we shall use in the next section.
 The main idea is to use a pattern for coloring the square of a toroidal grid in order to get an incidence coloring of this toroidal grid.
 However, as shown in~\cite{SW}, the squares of toroidal grids are not all 6-colorable.
-Therefore, we shall use the notion of a {\em quasi-pattern} which corresponds to a vertex 6-coloring of the square of a {\em subgraph} of a toroidal grid obtained by deleting some edges.
+Therefore, we shall use the notion of a {\em quasi-pattern} which corresponds to a vertex 6-coloring of the square of a {\em subgraph} of a toroidal grid obtained by deleting some edges (namely those edges that cause a conflict when transforming a vertex coloring to its corresponding incidence coloring).
 We can then use such a quasi-pattern in the same way as before to obtain a {\em partial} incidence coloring of the toroidal grid.
-Finally, we shall prove that such a partial incidence coloring can be extended to the whole toroidal grid without using any additional color.
+Finally, we shall prove that such a partial incidence coloring can be extended to the whole toroidal grid without using any additional color (most of the time, several distinct extensions are available and we shall propose one of them).